EgorBo/EgorBo.github.io/_posts/2020-05-12-opt-for-llvm-guide.md

 <img src="/images/llvm-opt/instcombine.png" />

 Here we visit a binary node `FMul` with `Op0` and `Op1` sub-nodes and we just need to match the pattern we want via `match`.
 In our case we want both to be `pow` intrinsics.
 It looks super simple and in those InstCombine*.cpp files you can find plenty of similar peephole optimizations.
+A bit more complicated case is my PR to LLVM: [reviews.llvm.org/D79369](https://reviews.llvm.org/D79369).
 Now when we press the Run button we can see the resulting IR:

 <img src="/images/llvm-opt/result.png" />